torgeirl/tradingpost-errbot/README.md

 You can see the bot's pod by listing pods:
   - `$ kubectl get pods`

-The Errbot logs are available from the Kubernetes:
+The Errbot logs are available from Kubernetes:
   - `$ kubectl logs tradingpost-deployment-<pod-identifier>`

 Recreate the deployment to update the bot to the latest version: